 Eukaryotic cells are known for proper compartmentalization.
-These cells have true and membrane-bound nucleus and other membranous organelle and each exerts their specific functions.
-Fungi, protists, plants, and animals consist of the eukaryotic cells.
-The eukaryotic cells also have the potential to perform the metabolic activities and other reactions simultaneously inside their environment.
+These cells have true and membrane-bound nuclei and another membranous organelle, and each exerts its specific functions.
+Fungi, protists, plants, and animals consist of eukaryotic cells.
+The eukaryotic cells also have the potential to perform metabolic activities and other reactions simultaneously inside their environment.

-Though eukaryotic cells have complex structures and functions, but are highly advanced and have the potential to perform all the vital functions, required by the body.
+It has complex structures and functions.
+However, they are highly advanced and have the potential to perform all the vital functions required by the body.

 Definition of Eukaryotic Cell

-Such cell that possesses the true and well-defined nucleus (chromosomes, nuclear-membrane nucleolus) along with other organelles like the Golgi apparatus, mitochondrial endoplasmic reticulum, lysosomes, ribosomes, that are assigned to perform different functions such as, generating energy (ATP, ADP, etc.), protein production, engulfing toxic and waste products, etc. The eukaryotes are said to be evolved around 1.7 billion and 1.9 billion years ago.
+Such cell possesses a true and well-defined nucleus (chromosomes, nuclear-membrane nucleolus) along with other organelles like the Golgi apparatus, mitochondrial endoplasmic reticulum, lysosomes and ribosomes.
+These are assigned to perform different functions such as generating energy (ATP, ADP, etc.), protein production, engulfing toxic and waste products, etc. The eukaryotes are said to be evolved around 1.7 billion and 1.9 billion years ago.

 Characteristics of Eukaryotic Cells

-- The size of the eukaryotic cells (ranging from 10- 100 um) is larger than the prokaryotic cells, and it can be about 10,000 times larger volume.
+- The size of these cells (ranging from 10- 100 um) is larger than the prokaryotic cells, and it can be about 10,000 times larger in volume.

-- The shape of the eukaryotic cells also varies according to its function, and type of organisms, and its environmental factors.
+- The shape of these cells also vary according to their function, type of organisms, and its environmental factors.

-- Some eukaryotes are single-celled (that contains only one cell), while some are multicellular (having numerous cells).
+- Some eukaryotes are single-celled (containing only one cell), while some are multicellular (having numerous cells).

 - They have well-defined “true” as well as the membrane-bound nucleus.

-- The nucleus has the genetic material in the form of DNA, ‘deoxyribonucleic acid’ that directs the synthesis of ribosomes and proteins.
+- The nucleus has the genetic material in the form of DNA, ‘deoxyribonucleic acid’.
+It directs the synthesis of ribosomes and proteins.

-- Eukaryotic cells have membrane-bounded organelles or compartments, each endowed with a specific role and is marked by the presence of specialized proteins.
+- It has membrane-bounded organelles or compartments, each endowed with a specific role and marked by the presence of specialized proteins.

-- All the eukaryotic cells have a cell-membrane also known as the plasma membrane, which is a phospholipid bilayer having specific proteins and plays the role of a wall, that separates and protects the internal contents, from the outer environment.
+- All eukaryotic cells have a cell membrane, also known as the plasma membrane.
+It is a phospholipid bilayer having specific proteins.
+It plays the role of a wall that separates and protects the internal contents from the outer environment.

-- Although, all eukaryotic cells have almost the same structures, but may vary at certain organelles like animal cells have lysosomes and centrosomes, which are not present in plant cells.
-On the other hand, plant cells chloroplasts, plastids, large central vacuole, which are not there in animal cells.
+- Although all eukaryotic cells have almost the same structures but may vary at certain organelles, such as animal cells, which have lysosomes and centrosomes, which are not present in plant cells.
+On the other hand, plant cells have chloroplasts, plastids, and large central vacuoles, which are not there in animal cells.